 1. Lightly abrade the surface using either grit blasting, a wire wool, grit paper or an emery cloth.

-2. Surfaces can be cleaned with a solvent wipe or Permabond Cleaner A before applying Permabond POP and the cyanoacrylate adhesive.
+2. Surfaces can be cleaned with a solvent wipe such as Wipemaster Wipe 9 before applying Permabond POP and the cyanoacrylate adhesive.

 Contact us for more detailed product recommendations on bonding Acetal